 The DMO continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
-Cyber security has been a specific area of focus in 2014 - 2015 and the DMO's IT team continue to work to strengthen controls against both external and internal threats to IT systems and infrastructure.
-This includes developing an additional BCP scenario which combined a test of technical monitoring controls with a desktop exercise to evaluate how the DMO would manage in the event of a successful breach of its security.
-In addition the DMO completed a number of upgrade projects in 2014 which have helped improve the resilience of the DMO's IT security environment, including an upgrade of its firewall technology and network components.
+Cyber security has been a specific area of focus in 2015 - 2016 and the DMO's IT team have worked to strengthen controls against both external and internal threats to IT systems and infrastructure.
+The DMO completed a number of upgrade projects in 2015 which have helped improve the resilience of the DMO's IT security environment, including an upgrade of information technology patching and network components.